vicradon/vicradon/README.md

 I got into all these through the help of thousands of developers out there, most especially [Samson Amaugo](https://github.com/sammychinedu2ky).
 I'm grateful to everyone.

-- 🔭 I’m currently working on being a mechanic (😅)
+- 🔭 I’m currently working on joining MLH fellowship or Outreachy (😅)
 - 🌱 I’m currently learning Docker, testing, Typescript
 - 👯 I’m looking to collaborate on getting money
 - 🤔 I’m looking for help with Nestjs